Climb the Ladder

 Build a Website

 Would you like to learn how to code?
-While free educational resources, such as Codecademy, can be useful, you quickly forget everything you learn, unless you apply your knowledge.
-Building and maintaining a website provides a wonderful way to ingrain coding skills into your memory, while simultaneously creating a showpiece for your newfound abilities.
+Free resources like Codecademy can be useful, but you tend to forget what you learn unless you apply it.
+Building and maintaining a website gives you a way to ingrain coding skills into your memory while simultaneously creating a showpiece for your abilities.
+The same principle applies to writing: if you want to put together a strong portfolio, you need work to show.

-Some people may recommend you create a personal website or interactive resume to help with your job search, but I encourage you to create something of greater value.
-You could build a website to spotlight local businesses or student organizations.
-What if you aggregated resources to create a list of campus offerings?
-Honestly, the options are endless.
-Just pick something cool, and give it a go.
+Some people recommend a personal website or interactive resume, but consider building something of greater value.
+You could create a site to spotlight local businesses or student organizations, or aggregate resources to list campus offerings.
+The options are endless.
+Pick something interesting and give it a go.

 Launch a Venture

-What if you could combine options 1-4 into one gigantic learning experience?
-Launching a venture involves leading initiatives within an organization that you start.
-Whether you decide to go non-profit or for-profit, you will need to establish credibility, so building a website and digital marketing (blogging/social media) are essential.
+What if you could combine options 1 through 4 into one giant learning experience?
+Launching a venture involves leading initiatives within an organization that you build from the ground up.
+Whether you go non-profit or for-profit, you will need to establish credibility, so building a website and a digital presence (blogging, social media) are essential.
+If you want to understand what it takes, this list of traits you need for startup success is a good starting point.

-Similar to starting an organization, you should start small with your venture, taking things one step at a time.
-Although it may seem like a massive undertaking, your venture does not need to be an overnight success.
-Since most new ventures fail to survive, it’s best to consider your first entrepreneurial rodeo as a learning experience and not sink too much money into it.
+Similar to starting an organization, start small and take things one step at a time.
+Your venture does not need to be an overnight success.
+Since most new ventures don’t survive, it’s best to treat your first entrepreneurial attempt as a learning experience and avoid sinking too much capital into it.

-If you are looking for resources to get started, the Kauffman Foundation’s entrepreneurship.org is a perfect place to begin.
+If you’re looking for resources, the Kauffman Foundation’s kauffman.org is a great place to begin.

 Stop Dreaming and Do.